Roles as Conversations

 In life …

 … we play various roles.
 We also do as we communicate.
-This site looks at these roles and the manner in which we live them out as social beings within our communities.
+Media Roles looks at these roles and the manner in which we live them out as social beings within our communities.
 Let’s illustrate!
 Here are the main ones …

 - Advocating – for change

 - Counselling – providing advice and interpersonal help

 - Witnessing – talking about God’s work in our lives

 - The Bottom Line – declaring God’s presence in the world